ibm-cloud-docs/vmwaresolutions/services/standalone_viewingserviceinstances.md

 ## Procedure to view on-premises VMware HCX instances
 {: #standalone_viewingserviceinstances-procedure}

-Click **Resources** from the left navigation pane and scroll down to the **On-premises HCX activation keys** table to view information about the instances that you ordered:
+From the {{site.data.keyword.vmwaresolutions_full}} console, click **Licenses** from the left navigation pane and scroll down to the **On-premises HCX activation keys** table to view information about the instances that you ordered.

 | Item | Description |
 |:---- |:----------- |